View metrics with Amazon CloudWatch - AWS Ground Station

 Note

-5. Run aws cloudwatch get-metric-data with time periods of your passes and your CloudWatch agent configuration JSON file.
+5. Run aws cloudwatch get-metric-data with the configuration file created in the previous steps.
 An example is provided below.

 Metrics will be provided with timestamps from your contact.
 An example output of AWS Ground Station metrics is provided below.